Welcome to The Lynn House

 Haley...Before going to They Lynn House at age 24, I was hopelessly addicted to drugs and alcohol.
-I had lost all of my friends.
-My family wasn't speaking to me.
-I abandoned my daughter and I was homeless.
-I was living on the streets and doing things I thought i never would do just to stay alive.
+I had lost all of my friends, my family, abandoned my daughter, and I was homeless.
+I was living on the streets and doing things I thought I would never do.
 I had no idea what it meant to live life, be a friend, or to care about anyone other than myself.
-I had relapsed more times than I could count, and have been in and out of 12 different programs and had lost all hope.
+I had relapsed more times than I could count, was unemployable, and had been in and out of 12 different programs trying to get and stay sober.
+I had lost all hope.

 Cristiane...My name is Cristiane and I am 37 years old.
 I have been using drugs and alcohol since the 8th grade or even before.
 During my 20's and early 30's, I had problems with cocaine abuse and had to stop it.
 I then substituted with alcohol and marijuana.
 About two and a half years ago I started smoking rock cocaine and eve since then my disease progressed rapidly.
 Within the last 14 months, I have been to two detox facilities and one rehab, relapsing shortly after each of them.
 During one of those instances someone told me about The Lynn House and i called and had a wonderful impression by the kindness I was treated with over the phone.
 I didn't come in because I wasn't ready to commit for 30 days.
 When I was ready to put my full effort towards my recovery I came to The Lynn House and planned to stay until moving to San Francisco to live in a sober living home.